Willys-Overland Jeepster: 1948

 The basic 1948 Jeepster included numerous deluxe features and interior fittings in addition to a high level of standard equipment that cost extra on other automobiles.
 These included, among many others, whitewall tires, hubcaps with bright trim rings, sun visors, deluxe steering wheel, wind wings, locking glovebox, cigar lighter, and continental tire with fabric cover.
 The Jeepster had Willys' World War II-proven 134.2 cuin straight-4 "Go Devil" engine, and plastic side curtains, but its US$1,765 price was about the same as a Ford Super DeLuxe Club convertible with roll-down windows, fancier styling, and a V8 engine.

 The car was only offered with rear-wheel drive, thus limiting its appeal to typical Jeep customers.
 Its distinctive boxy styling and performance were praised by automotive journalists.
 However, the Jeepster did not catch on with the intended market segment.
 Sales were also limited by sparse advertising and an insufficient dealer network.

-The Jeepster's I-4 engine was rated at 63 hp and coupled to a Borg-Warner T-96 3-speed manual transmission with an overdrive unit as standard.
+The Jeepster's I4 engine was rated at 63 hp and coupled to a Borg-Warner T-96 3-speed manual transmission with an overdrive unit as standard.
 The Planadyne single transverse leaf spring independent front suspension, entire drivetrain, front end, rear suspension, steering, and four-wheel drum brakes were from the Willys Station Wagon.
 The flat-topped rear fenders were taken from the Jeep truck line.